 - Fees apply to both California residents and non-residents, as well as international students.
 All fees are subject to change at any time.

-Download Our Most Recent Fee Schedule
+Download Our Most Recent Fee Schedule (fees subject to change)

 Merit-Based Scholarship Available to Incoming Students (U.S. citizens and Permanent Residents only)